makbash/nodemaster-series-1/README.md

 # nodemaster-series-1
-An example of error processing with Nlejs Express Api.
+An example of error processing with NodeJS Express Api.